rockstor/rockstor-doc/afp/apple_filing_protocol.rst

 Time Machine
 ------------

-Time Machine is the built in backup system in OSX (Operating System 10).
+Time Machine is the built in backup system in Apple's OSX (Operating System 10).
 It is a `requirement <https://support.apple.com/en-us/HT202784>`_ of Time Machine that network volumes be over AFP.
 By way of example this document steps through the configuration of a Time Machine compatible network volume.